Padua Botanical Garden: The world’s first!

 Padua Botanic Garden, Italy

 The Padua Botanical Garden was created for scientific research – the same thing it is still used for today.
-Back then it was mainly about medicinal uses for the plants but over the centuries it has played its part in the evolution of botany, pharmacy, medicine and ecology.
+However, it was mainly about medicinal uses for the plants back then.

 Padua Botanic Garden, Italy